jcgruenhage/yggdrasil-keys-rs/README.md

 # yggdrasil-keys-rs

 yggdrasil-keys-rs is a rust library for handling yggdrasil keys.
-It's written in pure rust, using the ed25519 and curve25519 implementations from dalek.rs.
+It's written in pure rust, using the ed25519 implementation from dalek.rs.

 ## Usage